BrahimJandri/1337-Piscine/README.md

 # 1337Piscine
-here you can find all you want to know about c piscine 42
+Here you can find all you want to know about c piscine 42